Solvable Families of Random Block Tridiagonal Matrices

-\begin{theorem} For any $r, s$ and $\beta=1,2,4$, let $\mathbf{T}_n \sim \HH(r,s)$.
-Denote by $\lambda_0^{(n)} < \lambda_1^{(n)} < \cdots $ the eigenvalues of the renormalized
+\begin{Theorem} For any $r$, $s$ and $\beta=1,2,4$, let $\mathbf{T}_n \sim \HH(r,s)$.
+Denote by \smash{$\lambda_0^{(n)} < \lambda_1^{(n)} < \cdots $} the eigenvalues of the renormalized

 and by $\Lambda_0 < \Lambda_1 < \cdots$ the Dirichlet eigenvalues of $ \mathcal{H}_{\beta, \gamma}$ with the choice $\gamma = \frac{r+s}{r}$ .
-Then the point process $\{ \lambda_0^{(n)} ,\lambda_1^{(n)} , \dots\}$ converges in law to $\{\Lambda_0, \Lambda_1, \dots \} $ as $n\to \infty$. \end{theorem}
+Then the point process \smash{$\big\{ \lambda_0^{(n)} ,\lambda_1^{(n)} , \dots\big\}$} converges in law to $\{\Lambda_0, \Lambda_1, \dots \} $ as $n\to \infty$. \end{Theorem}

+Implicit in the above is that the edge of the spectrum of $\HH(r,s)$ occurs around $2 \sqrt{(r+s) n}$.
+In fact, and not surprisingly, the normalized counting measure of eigenvalues of $\HH(r,s)$ converges to a scaled semi-circle law.
+A statement (and proof) of this fact is given below as Theorem~\ref{thm:eigcount}.

-The proof of Theorem \ref{thm:limit_op} follows that of the main result of \cite{Spike2}, though we sketch an overview of the ideas in Section \ref {sec:asymptotics}.
-Similarly, Theorem 1.5 of \cite{Spike2} provides a second description of the limiting point process $\{ \Lambda_i \}_{i \ge 0}$ via matrix oscillation theory.
-Applying the same here yields:
+Theorem~\ref{thm:limit_op} itself follows from the main result of \cite{Spike2}.
+We do though sketch an overview of the ideas in Section~\ref{sec:asymptotics}.
+Similarly, \cite[Theorem~1.5]{Spike2} provides a second description of the limiting point process $\{ \Lambda_i \}_{i \ge 0}$ via matrix oscillation theory.
+Applying the same here yields the following.